Crooked Lake (Florida)

 Crooked Lake is a State registered Outstanding Florida Water that is located in southeast Polk County, Florida, United States.
 The lake is located west of Babson Park, north and west of Hillcrest Heights and east of Crooked Lake Park.
 Webber International University is beached on the waterfront.
 Crooked Lake is one of the largest lakes in Polk County both in terms of area and total volume with a maximum depth of 45 ft and over 21.6 e9USgal of water.
-Originally known as Caloosa Lake by the Indians, it is located on the Lake Wales Ridge, one of the highest areas in peninsula Florida.
+Originally known as Caloosa Lake by some local indigenous tribes, it is located on the Lake Wales Ridge, one of the highest areas in peninsula Florida.